Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Experiments

-\textbf{2D CNNs vs. MLPs.} To demonstrate the superior representation ability of 2D CNNs (StyleUNet in our settings), we replace the 2D networks with a coordinate-based MLP.
+To demonstrate the superior representation ability of 2D CNNs (StyleUNet in our settings), we replace StyleUNet with a coordinate-based MLP and a standard U-Net \cite{ronneberger2015u}, respectively.
 The MLP takes a canonical point and pose vector as input, and returns the 3D Gaussian attributes of this point.
-Fig.~\ref{fig: eval mlp} shows the animation results of our method with 2D CNNs and the baseline with MLPs.
-It demonstrates that 2D CNNs are able to regress more detailed and realistic appearances, while MLPs suffer from limited representation ability, yielding blurry animation results.
+While the standard U-Net replaces the StyleUNet as the backbone.
+Fig.~\ref{fig: eval backbones} and Tab.~\ref{tab: quant eval backbones} show the qualitative and quantitative animation results of our method with StyleUNet and the baselines with MLPs and U-Net, respectively.
+First, it demonstrates that 2D CNNs are able to regress more detailed and realistic appearances, while MLPs suffer from limited representation ability, yielding blurry animation results.
+Second, StyleUNet outperforms the standard U-Net because of the additional modules (including style modulation and ``To/From-RGB'' modules) inherited from StyleGAN \cite{karras2019style}.
+Overall, the 2D parameterization and StyleUNet enable our method to model high-quality human dynamic appearances.